India cricketer Veda Krishnamurthy bereaved | Sports-Games

 India cricketer Veda Krishnamurthy bereaved

-India's women team cricketer Veda Krishnamurthy's mother, Cheluvambda Devi has died due to COVID-19.
+Female India cricketer Veda Krishnamurthy's mother, Cheluvamba Devi, has died due to COVID-19.
 The Bengaluru-based cricketer tweeted about her mother's demise on Saturday.

 ''Appreciate all the messages I have received about the loss of my Amma.
 As you can imagine my family is lost without her.
 We now pray for my sister.
 I have tested negative & appreciate it if you can respect our privacy.
 My thoughts & prayers go out to those going through the same!''
 Veda wrote.